openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 .# Abstract

-This specification defines an extension of OpenID Connect to allow holders to request issuance of verifiable credentials in addition to the standard OpenID Connect assertions.
+This specification defines an extension of OpenID Connect to allow requesting issuance of verifiable credentials in addition to the standard OpenID Connect assertions.

 {mainmatter}

 # Introduction

 This specification extends OpenID Connect with support for issuance of verifiable credentials, e.g., in the form of W3C Verifiable Credentials.
 This allows existing OpenID Connect OPs to extend their service and become credential issuers.
-It also allows new applications built using Verifiable Credentials to utilize OpenID Connect as integration and interoperability layer between credential holders and issuers.
+It also allows new applications built using Verifiable Credentials to utilize OpenID Connect as integration and interoperability layer.

 OpenID Connect is an obvious choice for this use case since it already allows Relying Parties to request identity assertions.
 Verifiable Credentials are very similar in that they allow an Issuer to assert End-User claims.
-In contrast to the identity assertions, a verifiable credential follows a pre-defined schema (the credential type) and is bound to key material allowing the holder to prove the legitimate possession of the credential.
+In contrast to the identity assertions, a verifiable credential follows a pre-defined schema (the credential type) and is bound to key material allowing the End-User to prove the legitimate possession of the credential.
 This allows direct presentation of the credential without involvement of the credential issuer.
 This specification caters for those differences.

 # Terminology